AgnostiqHQ/covalent-awsbatch-plugin/README.md

 cache_dir = "/tmp/covalent"
 poll_freq = 10
 ```

-In the test infrastructure, jobs can run on any instance in the c4 family.
-If GPUs are required, other instance families should be configured in the compute environment used by the batch queue.

 The user can set the executor using the parameters set in the config file with the string name `awsbatch`: